 The Company's Board of Directors has adopted a code of conduct, "Our Way" (the "Code of Conduct"), which applies to all officers, directors, and employees of the Company and its subsidiaries and affiliates.
 It sets forth the Company's policies on several topics, including conflicts of interest, health, safety, and environment, compliance with laws (including insider trading laws) and business ethics.
 The Code of Conduct also prohibits individuals from engaging in, or giving the appearance of engaging in any activity involving a conflict, or potential conflict, between personal interests and those of the Company.
 The Audit Committee oversees the administration of the Code of Conduct and responsibility for the corporate compliance effort with the Company.
 On an annual basis, the Company's Chief Executive Officer, Chief Financial Officer, and Chief Accounting Officer, and all other persons performing similar functions within the meaning of the securities laws and regulations certify compliance with the Company's Code of Conduct and the applicable Nasdaq and SOX provisions.
-The Company's Code of Conduct and Code of Ethical Conduct Certification are not incorporated herein by reference, but are posted under the "Investors-Company Information-Corporate Governance" section of the Company's website at www.bakerhughes.com and are also available upon request to the Company's Corporate Secretary.
+The Company's Code of Conduct and response of Conduct and the applicable Nasdaq and SOX provisions.
+The Company's Code of Conduct and response of Conduct and the applicable upon request to the Company's Corporate Secretary.